 1 1/2 tsp. pure vanilla extract

 Butter or spray a half-sheet pan with non-stick spray.
-In a large mixing bowl, add the cake mix, melted butter, and one lightly beaten egg.
+In a large mixing bowl, add the cake mix, melted butter, and also one lightly beaten egg.
 Stir until smooth – then use wet hands to press to the edges of pan.
 (It takes a little while to press and spread it thin!).

 In same bowl, use hand mixer to blend softened cream cheese with half of the powdered sugar.
 Add two eggs, and vanilla and keep mixing as you gradually add remainder of powdered sugar, blending until smooth, about 2 minutes.